What is the Commission presenting today?

 In addition, the conclusions highlight that increased irregular migration from Ukraine, Serbia and Bosnia and Herzegovina has been observed.
 Albania took effective measures when it comes to addressing irregular migration but continued efforts are nevertheless needed to ensure improved and sustainable results.
 Serbia should also ensure the readmission of third-country nationals and ensure alignment with the EU visa policy.

 The conclusions also mention that Western Balkan and Eastern Partnership countries continued to take measures to fight organised crime, but efforts have to be strengthened by all 8 countries.
-In particular, Moldova should take immediate steps to counter money laundering and Ukraine to fight corruption.
+In particular, Moldova and Ukraine should take immediate steps to fight corruption.*